Depression and Back Pain: What’s the Connection?

 Instead, there need to be several different treatments included in the plan to ensure the best results.
 Some appropriate treatments for depression include:

-- Social support system
+- social support system

-- Healthy diet
+- healthy diet

-- Therapy or counseling
+- therapy or counseling

-- Antidepressant prescription medications
+- antidepressant prescription medications

 Appropriate treatment options for chronic back pain include:

-- Getting proper sleep
+- getting proper sleep

-- Pain relievers or muscle relaxers
+- pain relievers or muscle relaxers

-- Physical therapy
+- physical therapy

-Exercise is a great start to treating depression and back pain because you can build up your back strength while releasing the chemical in the brain known as serotonin.
+Exercise is an excellent start to treating depression and back pain because you can build up your back strength while releasing the chemical in the brain known as serotonin.
 These are endorphins that make you feel good which can naturally reduce the effects of both symptoms.